gruevyhat/ik/house_rules.md

 ### Additional Examples

-‘These Are Not the Warjacks You're Looking For’
+*These Are Not the Warjacks You're Looking For*
 Muto Mentem, Lore (Arcane) 1, R: short, D: sun, T: indiv, Diff: 17
 Alter’s the target’s perception of the one item in his immediate memory.
 Requires a Targeting Roll.